Rowdy Tellez Player Props: Brewers vs. Diamondbacks

-The Milwaukee Brewers and Rowdy Tellez, who went 1-for-4 with a double and two RBI last time out, battle Zac Gallen and the Arizona Diamondbacks at Chase Field, Monday at 9:40 PM ET.
+Rowdy Tellez -- 0-for-3 in his most recent game -- will be in action for the Milwaukee Brewers against the Arizona Diamondbacks, with Merrill Kelly on the mound, on April 11 at 9:40 PM ET.

-In his previous game, he went 1-for-4 with a double and two RBI against the Cardinals.
+In his previous game he had a hitless showing (0-for-3) against the Diamondbacks.

 Rowdy Tellez Game Info & Props vs. the Diamondbacks